 If you want different colors of ink at an affordable price and in pots (you can then return the unused ink in the pot using your spatula), Sax True flow water soluble ink is a good choice.

-6: Choosing your paper
+6: Relief printing techniques: choosing your paper

-You can use any paper to print your image.
+You can use nearly any paper to print your image.
 Its particular texture will impact the final effect.

 Papers traditionally used in the West are Arches, Lana, Vellum or heavy 250mg papers.
 They give an end result pleasing to the eye.
 If you want to rework your print with watercolor, these papers will not curl.